yusuf202021/cod-iw-localization/README.md

 A tool for unofficial localization project for Call of Duty - Infinite Warfare

-Current localize.json doesn't contain all strings.
-You should dump it yourself.
+localize.json in this repo doesn't contain all strings.
+You must dump it yourself.

 Tested on Fitgirl version (Call.of.Duty.Infinite.Warfare-RELOADED)